improveme-io/imio-product-demo/README.md

 # improveme.io

 We have a client-side React app on top of the Next.js metaframework and Vercel's serverless infrastructure.
 Authentication is handled by Clerk, which is a backend-as-a-service (BaaS) solution.
-We use Prisma as our ORM, and Vercel's hosted Postgres as our database.
+We use Prisma as our ORM, and Neon's branching database.

 Live and deployed at [https://improveme.io](https://improveme.io).